 To the majority of internet users, Augmented Reality represents a future that we’ve yet to reach, but it’s here already and it’s main playground is on Instagram via IG Stories.
-All those filters you see people using, giving them mustaches, crazy glasses and colorful backdrops are powered by augmented reality helping them to merge reality with fantasy.

 The “Stories” format made popular by Snapchat is a social media success story, as “Stories” can now be found on virtually all social networking sites.
 Filters that allow users to alter their image in some way are a crowd favorite on Instagram.
 Some filters come with Instagram, but mostly they are created by independent creators looking to express themselves with this new artistic medium.
 Brands have caught on to how much people love these AR powered filters and have begun creating them to drive engagement amongst their followers.